aws/jsii/README.md

 Head over to our [documentation website](https://aws.github.io/jsii)!

 The jsii toolchain is spread out on multiple repositories:
-- [aws/jsii-compiler](https://github.com/aws/jsii-compiler) is where the `jsii` compiler is maintained (except releases in the `1.x` line, which are maintained in this repository)
+- [aws/jsii-compiler](https://github.com/aws/jsii-compiler) is where the `jsii` compiler is maintained
-- [aws/jsii-rosetta](https://github.com/aws/jsii-rosetta) is where the `jsii-rosetta` sample code transliteration tool is maintained (except releases in the `1.x` line, which are maintained in this repository)
+- [aws/jsii-rosetta](https://github.com/aws/jsii-rosetta) is where the `jsii-rosetta` sample code transliteration tool is maintained
 - [aws/jsii](https://github.com/aws/jsii) is where the rest of the toolchain is maintained, including:
+  - The jsii runtime libraries for the supported jsii target languages
   - `@jsii/spec`, the package that defines the *`.jsii` assembly* specification
-  - `jsii-config`, an interactive tool to help configure your jsii package
   - `jsii-pacmak`, the bindings generator for jsii packages
   - `jsii-reflect`, a higher-level way to process *`.jsii` assemblies*
-  - The jsii runtime libraries for the supported jsii target languages
-  - `1.x` release lines of `jsii` and `jsii-rosetta`
+  - `jsii-config`, an interactive tool to help configure your jsii package

 # :book: Blog Posts